hybridgroup/gocv-site/content/blog/2018-01-24-go-opencv-tensorflow-caffe.md

 }
 ```

 For a complete example using GoCV with Tensorflow take a look at [https://github.com/hybridgroup/gocv/blob/master/cmd/tf-classifier/main.go](https://github.com/hybridgroup/gocv/blob/master/cmd/tf-classifier/main.go).
 For an example using GoCV with Caffe take a look at [https://github.com/hybridgroup/gocv/blob/master/cmd/caffe-classifier/main.go](https://github.com/hybridgroup/gocv/blob/master/cmd/caffe-classifier/main.go).

-### Recognizing Faces With The Intel CV SDK PVL
+### Recognizing Faces With The Intel Computer Vision SDK Beta R3

-We now offer complete support for the Intel Computer Vision (CV) SDK, by adding the Photography Vision Library (PVL) FaceRecognizer.
-The FaceRecognizer is a fast and simple interface to this very common feature needed for many CV applications.
+We now offer complete support for the Intel Computer Vision SDK Beta R3.
+Of special note, we added the Photography Vision Library (PVL) FaceRecognizer algorithm.
+The FaceRecognizer is an efficient and simple interface to this very common feature needed for many CV applications.
 You can just load in a PVL FaceDetector and a FaceRecognizer like this:

 ```go
 fd := pvl.NewFaceDetector()